For Doctors Who Want To Provide Abortions, Employment Contracts Often Tie Their Hands

 This kind of legal argument, León says, may prevent doctors from providing care they feel called to offer.
 And since many clinics that provide abortions rely heavily on part-time staff, it may also prevent these clinics from finding the doctors they need to stay open.

-Dr. Kimberly Remski sought help from León when she was job-hunting.
+Dr. Kimberly Remski sought help from León when she was job hunting.
 She is a primary care physician but had always been interested in women's health.
 When she first set foot in a clinic that provides abortions, she realized it was her passion.

 "A lot of the things we spend our time doing in training are monotonous, or you're getting swamped in work," she says.
 "I just remember leaving the clinic feeling like I was doing something really important."

-She interviewed for a job as a primary-care doctor with IHA, one of the largest physician groups in Michigan in 2017.
+She interviewed for a job as a primary care doctor with IHA, one of the largest physician groups in Michigan, in 2017.
 She says she was clear about her desire to work one day a week in an independent clinic that provides abortions.

 Part-time work is common for outpatient physicians, and Remski says the doctors she interviewed with were receptive.